-Earning your undergraduate degree by going to college online offers busy working professionals a viable option if they want to earn their college degree.
+Earning your undergraduate degree through an accredited college online offers busy working professionals a viable option if they want to earn their college degree.
 Online degree completion programs offer affordable options and unmatched convenience, especially when compared to their ‘brick and mortar’ counterparts.
 The flexible scheduling capabilities, offered by online degree completion programs, allows working professionals to earn their degree at their own pace, on their own time.
 Online classes can be asynchronous (accessible on the student’s schedule) or “live sessions” that take place simultaneously, sometimes with an on-campus class.

 How We Ranked the Best Online Colleges and Universities

 To rank the Best Online Colleges and Universities, College Consensus applied the Consensus method to online institutions.
 The Consensus approach to rankings is well-established and explained in full on our About page.
-We combine official rankings from the most trusted publishers with verified student ratings from reputable review sites to form an aggregate ranking that takes into account the opinions of experts and the experience of students equally.
+We combine official rankings of accredited colleges and universities from the most trusted publishers with verified student ratings from reputable review sites to form an aggregate ranking that takes into account the opinions of experts and the experience of students equally.
 That’s the Consensus Score.